-While Dolby Vision works with the Y'C'BC'R color representation model, in light of the limitations of Y'C'BC'R, especially at higher dynamic range, Dolby Vision also supports the use of ICTCP color representation model as defined in BT.2100.
-ICTCP isolates intensity from the color difference channels and may be a superior space in which to perform color volume mapping.
+While Dolby Vision works with the Y'C'BC'R signal format model, in light of the limitations of Y'C'BC'R, especially at higher dynamic range, Dolby Vision also supports the use of IC_TC_P signal format model as defined in BT.2100.
+IC_TC_P isolates intensity from the color difference channels and may be a superior format in which to perform color volume mapping.

-12.1.3 Dolby Vision in Broadcast
+12.1.4 Dolby Vision in Broadcast